-As you can see, determining whether an asset is a probate asset or a non-probate asset (passing through a joint survivorship) is very important in estate administration.
-During consultation and in preparation for creating a will, I ask my clients to complete a list of all assets owned.
+Estate administration is very important so that your family isn’t stuck with unwanted court costs and time.
+During an initial consultation with Baron Law, and in preparation for creating a will or trust, our team will administer a list of assets so that each beneficiary is considered.
+Moreover, we will explore additional estate planning and probate avoidance options through our Trust Questionnaire to determine if a trust or other probate avoidance option is available.
 This helps the probate court determine which assets must be listed on the inventory which assets will pass directly to a surviving joint owner or beneficiary.
 Don’t have a will?
-Not to worry – I ask the same questions and create an inventory from information gathered from family members.
+Not to worry – we ask the same questions and create an inventory from information gathered from family members.